 - adding the function to the list of functions shown in the Console

-The above process of deploying a function to Oracle Functions is shown in the diagram.
+The above process of deploying a function to OCI Functions is shown in the diagram.

 What Happens When You Invoke a Function?

-You can invoke a function that you've deployed to Oracle Functions from:
+You can invoke a function that you've deployed to OCI Functions from:

 - The Fn Project CLI.

 - Signed HTTP requests to the function's invoke endpoint.
 Every function has an invoke endpoint.